MillerLabFTW/OpenSourcePneumaticSystem/README.md

 	      break;
 	    ...

 This section tells Processing to "listen" for keyboard strikes, and to run the following code afterwards.
 So, if the user presses the `1` key, the modeSelected will be `0`.
-Recall from above: `modeSelected = 0` corresponds to the `CONSTANT` pneumatic mode where the "starting PWM" value from the GUI is used.
+Recall from above: `modeSelected = 0` corresponds to the `CONSTANT` pneumatic mode where the "starting DAC" value from the GUI is used.

 A custom program on a unique keypress can be made simply by adding to this `switch` in the code.
 The syntax you must have is: